 When a student is unable, for any reason, to complete the degree plan that was created for him or her when they entered the program, he or she must meet with the Academic Advisor to have a customized schedule created.
-Students may request no more than two customized schedules between the time they enter the program until they graduate.
 The Academic Advisor will make every effort to create a customized schedule that allows the student to maintain financial aid eligibility but that cannot be guaranteed, and students may need to cover the cost of some courses out of pocket.
-The program cannot guarantee that a student will be able to complete required coursework and graduate within one year (face to face program) or sixteen months (online program) when the student requests a change in schedule or when they fail a course and must retake it, etc. Students who are unable to complete the program under the second customized schedule will be withdrawn from the program and can reapply.
-Because of the expense involved and the personal commitment required to undertake a rigorous and accelerated upper division program of study, students should carefully consider whether they can reasonably complete the program before enrolling.
+The program cannot guarantee that a student will be able to complete required coursework and graduate within one year (face to face program) or twelve months (online program) when the student requests a change in schedule or when they fail a course and must retake it, etc. Because of the expense involved and the personal commitment required to undertake a rigorous and accelerated upper division program of study, students should carefully consider whether they can reasonably complete the program before enrolling.
 See Academic Disqualification policy below for reapplication procedure.